HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Fortunately, a dehumidifier works well for most people to keep excess humidity out of their basement.
 Since most basements are small, enclosed spaces, it is usually not hard to manage the humidity inside the space.

 Better yet, since many basements already have plumbing for their washing machines, you can drain your dehumidifier tank directly into the basement drain.
-This is important if you need your dehumidifier to continuously operate.
+This is important if you need your dehumidifier to operate continuously.

 The basement is also a good place to put a dehumidifier because it is a discreet place that most visitors won’t see or hear.